belfastkeyboard/CHeap/README.md

 - stress test all types
 - resize for deque/queue
 - reduce malloc calls in src/internals/deq.c
+- provide better implementation of push_range for deque type

 ## CONSIDER:
 - alternate arena type with a freeblock list?